Context

 ssh-keygen -t ed25519 -C "email@email.com"

-Step 5: Add the SSH key to you github account
+Step 5.
+Add the SSH key to you GitHub account

-Go here: SSH and GPG keys (github.com)
+Go to SSH and GPG keys:

-Copy the public key which is saved in your Jupyterhub files and enter it in the github page.
+Copy the public key which is saved in your JupyterHub files and enter it in the GitHub page.
 You can execute the following code in the terminal inside the JupyterHub to see the key:

 nano /home/jovyan/.ssh/id_ed25519.pub

-Check if the ssh set up was successful.
+where the path is the one in which your public key has been saved:Check if the ssh set up was successful.
 Execute the following code in the terminal inside the WEkEO JupyterHub:

 ssh -T git@github.com

-> The authenticity of host 'github.com (IP ADDRESS)' can't be established.> ED25519 key fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU.
+You may see a warning like this:> The authenticity of host 'github.com (IP ADDRESS)' can't be established.> ED25519 key fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU.

-> Are you sure you want to continue connecting (yes/no)?Enter “yes”
+> Are you sure you want to continue connecting (yes/no)?Enter “yes”.

-You should now see a message like this in the terminal
+You should now see a message like this in the terminal:

 Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.

-Then paste it into WEkEO JupyterHub.
+Then paste it into WEkEO JupyterHub:

-Now the github repository appears in the JupyterHub working directory
+Now the GitHub repository appears in the JupyterHub working directory:

-Step 8.
+Step 7.
 Enable the ssh key for the repository

 💡WEkEO Pro Tip: you only should have to do this once for each repository

-Step 10.
+Step 9.
 Sync the JupyterHub with GitHub

 Method 1.
 Using the git extension graphical interface

-Track changes by clicking the + when you slide the mouse over the “untracked” section
+Track changes by clicking the + when you slide the mouse over the “untracked” section.

-The changes will now appear in the section “Staged”
+The changes will now appear in the section “Staged”:

-Commit the changes by filling out the “Summary” and a description of the changes in the bottom of the menu
+Commit the changes by filling out the “Summary” and a description of the changes in the bottom of the menu:

-Click on Commit
+Click on Commit.

-Enter your name and email
+Enter your name and email:

-You can now see that your repository version inside the JupyterHub is one commit ahead of the version in GitHub.
-Push the commits to GitHub to synchronize both versions by clicking on the button ( )
+Push the committed changes to your GitHub repository.You can now see that your repository version inside the JupyterHub is one commit ahead of the version in GitHub.
+Push the commits to GitHub to synchronize both versions by clicking on the button (

-Because you set up the ssh connection this works now without your username and password
+Because you set up the ssh connection, this works now without your username and password!

 Method 2.
 Using git in the command line

-Let's create another notebook called “test2_notebook.ipynb”
+Let's create another notebook called

-In the terminal go to the wekeo_backup folger and type
+:In the terminal go to the wekeo_backup folger and type:

 git status

-You will get the untracked files here
+You will get the untracked files here:On branch main

 Your branch is up to date with 'origin/main'.